delluminatus/vim-irblack/README.markdown

+Fork of vim-irblack theme, changed so that it works with transparent terminals when using guicolorscheme.
+(Specifically it retains the terminal's background, even if said background is transparency)

+---
+### Original Readme

 This is a version of Infinite Red's vim theme (http://blog.infinitered.com/entries/show/8) packaged to work with Tim Pope's pathogen plugin (http://www.vim.org/scripts/script.php?script_id=2332).

 To use it (assuming you're using pathogen):